Neurological Diagnostic Procedures

 - Numbness or loss of feeling

-- Tingling sensation in the extremities
+- Tingling sensation of the extremities

 - Pain